canonical/certification-docs/Self-Test_Guide.rst

       This process can take several minutes.

-If MAAS has problems in any of the preceding steps, you should first check `Appendix D - Troubleshooting`_ for suggestions.
+If MAAS has problems in any of the preceding steps, you should first check `Appendix E - Troubleshooting`_ for suggestions.
 If that doesn't help, the SUT might not pass certification.
 For instance, certification requires that MAAS be able to detect the SUT and, in most cases, set its power type information automatically.
 If you have problems with any of these steps,